COVID-19 pandemic in the United Kingdom: Second wave

 By the autumn, COVID-19 cases were again rising.
 This led to the introduction of social distancing measures and some localised restrictions.
 Larger lockdowns took place in all of Wales, England and Northern Ireland later that season.
 In both England and Scotland, tiered restrictions were introduced in October, and England went into a month-long lockdown during November followed by new tiered restrictions in December.
 Multi-week 'circuit-breaker' lockdowns were imposed in Wales and Northern Ireland.
 A new variant of the virus is thought to have originated in Kent around September 2020.
 Once restrictions were lifted, the novel variant rapidly spread across the UK.
 Its increased transmissibility contributed to a continued increase in daily infections that surpassed previous records.
 The healthcare system had come under severe strain by late December.
 Following a partial easing of restrictions for Christmas, all of the UK went into a third lockdown.
 The second wave peaked in mid-January with over 1,000 daily deaths, before declining into the summer.

-The first COVID-19 vaccine was approved and began being deployed across the UK in early December; with a staggered rollout prioritising the most vulnerable and then moving to progressively younger age groups.
+The first COVID-19 vaccine was approved and began being deployed across the UK in early December, with a staggered rollout prioritising the most vulnerable and then moving to progressively younger age groups.
 The UK was the first country to do so, and in early 2021 its vaccination program was one of the fastest in the world.
 By August 2021, more than 75% of adults in the UK were fully vaccinated against COVID-19.
 Quarantine rules for all incoming travellers were introduced for the first time in late January.
 Restrictions began to ease from late February onwards and almost all had ended in Great Britain by August.

 Third wave

 A third wave of daily infections began in July 2021 due to the arrival and rapid spread of the highly transmissible SARS-CoV-2 Delta variant.
 However, mass vaccination continued to keep deaths and hospitalisations at much lower levels than in previous waves.
 Infection rates remained high and hospitalisations and deaths rose into the autumn.
 In December, the SARS-CoV-2 Omicron variant was confirmed to have arrived and begun spreading widely in the community, particularly in London, driving a further increase in cases that surpassed previous records, although the true number of infections was thought to be higher.
 It became mandatory for people to show proof of full vaccination or proof that they are not infected to enter certain indoor hospitality and entertainment venues.
 On 9 January 2022, the UK became the seventh country worldwide to pass 150,000 reported COVID-19 deaths.

 All remaining legally enforced COVID-19 related restrictions concluded in Northern Ireland and England during February 2022, with that step being taken in Scotland (partially extended into April) and Wales by the end of March.
-Cases rose following the relaxation of restrictions but began, along with hospitalisations and deaths, to fall shortly after.
+Cases rose following the relaxation of restrictions but began to fall shortly after.

 The UK Health Security Agency publishes a weekly "national influenza and coronavirus (COVID-19) report", which summarises COVID-19 levels and other seasonal respiratory illnesses.